Skip to content

 The good news: legal streaming has improved a lot since 2018, when sites like SwatchSeries first got popular.
 Free, ad-supported services now carry tens of thousands of licensed titles, and paid services start around $8 a month with full HD and offline downloads.
 You don’t need a piracy mirror to watch what you want.

 Free legal services run ads but won’t redirect you to phishing pages.
-We tested four worth knowing.
+Four are worth knowing.

 Four free legal streaming services Tubi Pluto TV Peacock and Crackle shown as labeled cards

 Tubi has the largest free catalog: roughly 50,000 movies and TV episodes from Fox, Lionsgate, MGM, and Paramount, no account needed.
 According to Wikipedia, Tubi launched in 2014 and Fox acquired it in 2020 (the Wikipedia entry has the timeline).
-In our testing on a Roku Streaming Stick 4K, the first video played quickly after a short pre-roll.
-Mid-roll ads broke up playback a handful of times during a 90-minute movie.
+The first video usually plays quickly after a short pre-roll, with mid-roll ads breaking up playback a handful of times during a feature-length movie.

 Pluto TV runs differently.
 It streams live channels organized by genre (true crime, ’90s sitcoms, sci-fi) plus a smaller on-demand library.
-We channel-surfed for 30 minutes on an iPhone 15 over a 100 Mbps connection.
-About half the channels played without a buffer hiccup; the rest stuttered for 5 to 10 seconds when switching.
+Many channels play without a buffer hiccup, though switching between channels can stutter for several seconds before the next stream settles.

 Peacock’s free tier carries thousands of NBC titles, full seasons of The Office and Parks and Recreation, and live news clips.
 According to Peacock’s plans page, the free tier opens automatically to anyone in the US without a subscription.
 The Premium tier removes most ads and unlocks current Bravo and NBC shows next-day.